Planet of the Apes (TV series): Broadcast history

 The series was broadcast in the U.S. from September 13 to December 20, 1974.
 The show was canceled after half a season because of poor ratings due at least partly to direct competition by NBC's Sanford and Son and Chico and the Man.
 Only thirteen of its fourteen episodes were broadcast; all 14 episodes were later included in the DVD box set.
 It was later shown in reruns on the Sci Fi Channel.
 It also appeared on Monday nights on the Seven Network in Australia during 1975, then was repeated at 7:30pm Saturday evenings from 3 January 1976 and this was followed by subsequent screenings.

 The series was broadcast in Britain by 13 of the 14 ITV companies from 13 October 1974 each Sunday, until 18 January 1975.
 Scottish Television (STV) never broadcast it during 1974/75, opting to broadcast Sale of the Century instead.
 The show was repeated in many regions from September 1975 until 1978, but was still not broadcast by STV.
 The series then received its first UK-wide transmissions on Channel 4 in 1994, and later the Sci Fi Channel.
 The television movie compilations have also been screened on Sky Movies, True Movies, True Entertainment (which also broadcast the show in original form) and Horror Channel.

 During 2019, MeTV began broadcasting the series as part of its late Saturday Night "Red Eye Sci-Fi" block.

 Telefilms

-In 1980, several episodes of the series were edited into five made-for-television movies.
+In 1980, ten episodes of the series were edited into five made-for-television movies.